Peter Willebeeck: Work

 Willebeeck painted fruit still lifes, vanitas still lives, pronkstillevens and banquet pieces.
-The only dated work by his hand is a fruit still life dated 1647, which represents a fruit garland around a grisaille bust of Christ.
+The only dated work by his hand is a fruit still life dated 1647, which depicts a fruit garland around a bust of Christ in grisaille.
 This painting was originally at the Harrach Gallery in Vienna and was last auctioned on 18 January 1983 at Christie's New York.
-A vanitas still life that was at B. Koetser in 1975 is related to a work of Joris van Son dated 1652 and may have served as the model for the van Son painting.
+Willebeeck is regarded as a member of the circle of Flemish painters who were influenced by Jan Davidsz de Heem, a Dutch still life painter who was active in Antwerp at the same time as Willebeeck and had himself been influenced by Flemish still life painters such as Frans Snyders and Daniel Seghers.